 1. Start a Blog.

 Blogs are popular because they are informal and more personal.
 You can earn from your blog, particularly if you have gained a good following.
 It will take a while to get your blog to make money but if you truly enjoy what you are doing, it will be worth the effort.
-I made six figures in 2016 from blogging but it didn’t happen overnight.
+I make thousands each month from blogging but it didn’t happen overnight.
 Luckily, starting a blog is relatively easy thanks to blogging platforms such as WordPress that come with tons of plugins and features as well as support diverse programming languages.
 You can create your own blog here with my easy-to-use tutorial.
 You can start your blog for as low as $2.95 a month and you’ll get a free domain if you sign up through my tutorial.
 I have a free blogging course you can join too that will help you start and launch a successful blog!

 2. Start a House Sitting Service.